 Retail sales rise a meager 0.1% in May from April as still high inflation curbs spending

-NEW YORK (AP) — Consumers barely increased spending in May from April as still high inflation and high interest rates curbed spending.
+NEW YORK (AP) — Consumers barely increased spending in May from April as still high prices on groceries and other necessities and high interest rates curbed spending.

 Retail sales rose 0.1% in May, below the pace that economists projected, according to the Commerce Department.
 And April sales were revised downward — a 0.2% decline, from unchanged.
 Sales rose 0.6% in March and 0.9% in February.
 That comes after sales fell 1.1% in January, dragged down in part by inclement weather.